 Steve Rabin’s name might be familiar to some of you, especially if you’re active in the comments.
 He’s a faithful reader of this site who turned to me for help a few weeks ago after he booked a room at the Best Western in Pasadena.
+They sent him a gift card, instead of honoring a “best rate” guarantee.

 I have to admit, when someone emails me with a problem, I act as quickly as possible.
 But when I recognize that person’s name as a regular reader, I drop everything — particularly if the complain has some merit.